evrhartsuiker/PDBTokenizer/README.md

 # Tokenizing PDB files for transformer model training

+Created by Ruben Hartsuiker, Hanze University of Applied Sciences

+## Linux
 These four commands quickly and quietly install the latest 64-bit version of the installer and then clean up after themselves.
 To install a different version or architecture of Miniconda for Linux, change the name of the .sh installer in the wget command.

-## Linux
 mkdir -p ~/miniconda3
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O ~/miniconda3/miniconda.sh
 bash ~/miniconda3/miniconda.sh -b -u -p ~/miniconda3